56 International

 4. If a player is dealt all 8 Jacks.

-5. If after the bid and during the play it is discovered that the defending team is collectively void
+5. If after the bid and during the play it is discovered that the defending team is collectively void in trumps.

-3. The Bidding (Auction): All bidding shall be confined to the patterns approved by the framers and shall uphold the spirit of gamesmanship.
+All bidding shall be confined to the patterns approved by the framers and shall uphold the spirit of gamesmanship.
 Indicative bidding, signals, body gestures, diversionary non-bid-dialog/disturbance etc. are not permitted and will attract penalty points as determined by appropriate authority.
 All arbitration should start at the deal table and a consensus solution between the contesting teams is the best way to resolve any issues.

 The Rules Committee shall invoke its authority only when requested by one or both competing teams:

 3.1 It is mandatory for the lead player to bid a minimum of 28 in any suit or no-trump.
 A ‘pass’ by him/her means the bid is ’28 no trumps’.
 The others can elect to ‘passes or ‘raise the bid’ at their ‘turn’.
-Bidding ‘turn’ occur in an anticlockwise direction beginning from the
+Bidding ‘turn’ occur in an anticlockwise direction beginning from the lead player.
+Bid/No Bid is also mandatory for each player at each of his turn.
+Silence or contemplation by a preceding player shall not be construed as a No-bid.

-Double can change any time and Redouble cannot be changed.
+"Double" can change any time and "Redouble" cannot be changed.

 3.3 The bidding ends when a player proposes the highest ranked contract.
 At this time, the ‘bidder’ is allowed a one-time ‘self-raise’ to a higher score ceiling of 40, 48 or 56 in the same ‘suit’.
-‘Doubling’ and ‘Redoubling’ are allowed after the self-raise; but no other bidding
+‘Doubling’ and ‘Redoubling’ are allowed after the self-raise; but no other bidding is allowed.

 Rules of Bidding.